 At the heart of Vienna sits the old town.
 This hub of sophistication and elegance provides you with access to the State Opera House, museums and the Austrian National Library.
 There are plenty of shops and a bustling atmosphere while the fragrant bakeries will certainly tempt you in for a pastry.

-Amsterdam offers everything from shopping to food to architecture and everything else in between.
+Amsterdam in the Netherlands offers everything from shopping to food to architecture and everything else in between.
 The old town is made up of four neighbourhoods while the Royal Palace, Madame Tussaud’s and the Historical Museum will leave you with enough things to do to fill your time.
 This town offers an eclectic blend of traditional buildings with a hint of modern thrown into the mix.
 Walk the cobbled streets and the canals and gaze at its real beauty at every turn.

 This is a unique and intriguing place, capturing the sadness of its history but also depicting a town with a real heart.
 Destroyed during the Second World War, the scars still remain despite being reconstructed however, this bustling town is formed around the Market Square.
 Here you will find bars, shops and restaurants and the remains of the fortification including the gate that links the Old Town with the New Town.

 A landscape draped with medieval history with stunning canals, Gothic architecture and great food thrown in.
-There is a lot to do in Bruges Old Town so whether you want to wander aimlessly, taking some of the magnificent buildings or take a carriage ride back through time.
+There is a lot to do in Bruges so whether you want to wander aimlessly, taking some of the magnificent buildings or take a carriage ride back through time.
 A visit at Christmas time will enable you to visit the Grote Market which is a thing of beauty and magic.
 This is an Old Town that certainly does not disappoint.

 Forget the party side of the island because the Old Town of Ibiza is absolutely gorgeous.
 Spectacular views and a real history give this town character and charm.
 It offers Roman ruins, a castle and amazing restaurants and bars that give it a cosmopolitan feeling.
 Take in the Mediterranean sea and browse at the ships that dock here.
 This sun-soaked town allows you to mix relaxation with adventure giving it a real feel-good factor.